randy3k/randylai.info/content/post/2020/mse_of_sample_variance.md

 ### Conclusion

-Unbiasedness shall not be used as the prime reason to use sample variance.
+There are really not much reasons to use sample variance.